 \end{enumerate}

 The remainder of this paper is structured as follows.
-Section II introduces the use case and system model considered in this paper.
-In section III, we propose a framework and signalling procedures to enable ML in an IAB network architecture.
+Section II introduces the system model considered in this paper.
+In section III, we propose a framework to enable ML in an IAB network architecture.
 Section IV discusses our proposed ML algorithm.
 Section V presents the system-level simulation results and evaluates the proposed RL algorithm.
-In Section VI, we summarize our findings and discuss the future work.
+In Section VI, we summarize our findings and discuss future works.